-Aiding prediction of risk for statin-associated myopathy for patients beginning statin therapy, especially simvastatin therapy
+Aiding risk prediction of statin-associated myopathy for patients beginning statin therapy, especially simvastatin therapy, in saliva specimens

 Determining a potential genetic effect related to statin intolerance in patients with statin-associated myopathy, especially related to simvastatin

-Absence of the SLCO1B1 *5 allele decreases, but does not rule-out entirely, the risk of simvastatin-associated myopathy.
+Absence of the SLCO1B1*5 allele decreases, but does not rule out the risk of simvastatin-associated myopathy.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances